Anti-Inflammatory Diet Plan →

 If you see these on nutrition labels, be conscious of the amounts.
 You could be consuming more ADDED sugar than you realize and this can affect blood sugar.
 Be MINDFUL.
 I say that politely, and I’m reminding myself.

-The Facts About Sugar –> Be sure to always read nutrition labels.
+Note: Be sure to always read nutrition labels.
 Swap out those foods with hidden sugars or refined sugars.

 Healthier Sugar Alternatives

-Here are some examples of unrefined sugar / naturally refined sugars.
+Here are some examples of unrefined sugar/naturally refined sugars.

 • Yacon Syrup – Made from the roots of the yacon plant.
 Not recommended for high heat cooking, but it has a third of the calories of white sugar!